 1. Financial savings

 As a property owner, your money goes towards paying for maintenance, insurance, utilities and property taxes.
 When managing your unit on your own, you will avoid paying for third-party management fees.
-If you have additional mortgage loans, then it might be a financial burden for you to pay for another fixed overhead expense.
+If you have additional mortgage loans, then it might be more difficult to pay for another fixed overhead expense.

 2. Creates accountability

 Since you paid a significant price when you purchased your real estate, your drive to make it profitable is stronger.
 You’ll naturally develop more skills and acquire more knowledge to run your rental property better.
-Owners are naturally more hands-on and concerned about the future growth and profitability of the property.
+As it’s their own property, owners may be more personally concerned about the future growth and profitability of the property.

 3. Degree of control